 Another important cross-border transfer mechanism are corporate rules.
 An example of this concept are the EU's "binding corporate rules" (BCR).
+BCR are not mentioned in the current EU Data Protection Directive, but were developed by the EU's Article 29 Working Party (WP29) as a cross-border transfer mechanism consistent with the Directive's requirements.

-Under that system, groups of corporate affiliates may transfer data to non-EU countries within their corporate group if the group has a set of rules, or BCR, that have been approved by a EU data protection authority.
-These BCR establish uniform internal rules for transferring personal data across the corporate group based on the EU data privacy requirements, and are binding on all relevant entities and personnel in the group.
-BCR exist both for organizations acting as controllers and as processors.
+Under that system, groups of corporate affiliates may transfer data to non-EU countries within their corporate group if the group has a set of rules, or BCR, that have been approved by a EU data protection

-3 The EU "standard contractual clauses" for transfers between EU controllers and foreign controllers or foreign processors have been widely used by organizations doing business in or with Europe.
+4 The EU "standard contractual clauses" for transfers between EU controllers and foreign controllers or foreign processors have been widely used by organizations doing business in or with Europe.
 However, the EU standard contractual clauses cannot be modified and must be used as published.
+This will continue to be true under the EU General Data Protection Regulation (GDPR) that will come into effect on May 25, 2018.